Transaction Knowledge Bookkeeping Question

 (Conn.)

-below are the steps our new software company uses to handled Inter-co sales.
+I really, really hope you can answer my question.
+Below are the steps our new software company uses to handled Inter-co sales.

-my question is on steps #3 and #5
+My question is on steps #3 and #5

 which company should claim the sale, company 1 that is mailing the invoice to the customer and receiving the payment, or company 2 that is selling to company 1?

-or should we be using inter-sale account as below:
+Or should we be using inter-sale account as below:

 more important question - should all intercompany accounts, when consolidated, = -0- one company with a credit balance and the other with a debit that when added together = 0?